csete/bonecam/vidsrv/readme.txt

-Vidsrv is a simple Gstreamer 1.2 application to capture H.264 vidoe from a Logitech C920 camera and stream it to a network host using RTP/UDP.
+Vidsrv is a simple Gstreamer 1.2 application to capture H.264 video from a Logitech C920 camera and stream it to a network host using RTP/UDP.

 The following command line options are available: